 The information we include with our patterns may be less detailed than what you are accustomed to, but they should provide enough information for an intermediate sewer or an adventurous beginner to complete the garment.
 In this post we'll show you where to locate the most important elements and use the layered PDF functionality.
 When you buy a pattern in our store, you receive a link to a zip file containing the following :

 The pattern in print-at-home format (A4 and Letter)

 The pattern in copyshop format (A0 and US Copyshop 36”x48”)

 Below is the cover of our Christy Slip Dress:

 The following table is a suggested order of operations.
 This is the order we used to sew the samples shown on the cover.
-But if you are making changes to the pattern, for instance you decided to make the pattern single layer and finish the edges with bias binding, then this operations will be quite different.
-The table is designed for you to check at a glance the width of the seam allowances and the type of seams so that you don’t have to rummage through pages of text to find it.
+But if you are making changes to the pattern, for instance you decided to make the pattern single layer and finish the edges with bias binding, then these operations will be quite different.
+The table is designed for you to check at a glance the width of the seam allowances and type so you don't have to rummage through pages of text to find it.

 In case you need more help, links to tutorials, videos, etc. are available in the resource page of each pattern.
 Finally, you'll find the hashtags to share your work on social media.
 For the slip dress it's #christyslipdress and for the camisole it's #katebiastop (there is another Kate Top sewing pattern out there by Tessuti, so don't forget to add the bias!).